ignadv1986/NGS-From-Bench-to-Bioinformatics/04_Epigenomics/01_CUT&RUN.md

 ### Region of interest (ROI) visualization

 If a signal acroos a specific region of interest needs to be analyzed, first a A BED file of coordinates must be generated.
-These can be specific genes of interest from Ensembl/NCBI or borad categories such as "all promoters" (±2 kb from the transcription start site (TSS)).
+These can be specific genes of interest from Ensembl/NCBI or broad categories such as "all promoters" (±2 kb from the transcription start site (TSS)).
 Once the BED file is generated, **deepTools computeMatrix** can be used on the BigWig files to map the signal density acroos these regions.
 The output is visualized via **deepTools plotHeatmap** or **deepTools plotProfile**.

 ### Peak annotation & functional analysis